 Defending Rockland County juveniles facing criminal charges

 New York State defines a juvenile as a person under the age of 16 and at least 7 years of age.
 New York will prosecute people over the age of 16 as adults.
 Regardless of the age of the person during the trial, if the party was 16 or younger during the commission of the crime, he or she is a juvenile in the eyes of New York.
 Juvenile crimes are heard in family court instead of criminal or municipal court.
 A child is considered a “juvenile delinquent” if he or she needs supervision, treatment, or confinement.
-If your child has been detained in Rockland County or Spring Valley, contact The Law Office of Kevin T. Conway.
+If your child has been detained in Rockland County or New City, contact The Law Office of Kevin T. Conway.

 The process of a juvenile case

 As soon as a juvenile is detained, a prosecutor (the presentment agency) will file a petition against the child.
 The petition will contain all of the details of the allegation.
 The family court will begin the trial, know as a fact-finding hearing.
 The fact-finding hearing has no jury and is decided by a single judge.
 If the judge finds a lack of evidence to support the case, it will be dismissed.
 If the judge finds evidence to support the allegation, a dispositional hearing will be scheduled and the judge will order the probation department to investigate the juvenile’s home and school behavior.
 The judge may further order an evaluation by the city’s mental health services.
 At the court’s discretion, a juvenile may be detained or paroled into the custody of the parents until the dispositional hearing where the judge will decide if the child is considered “delinquent” (in need of supervision, treatment, or confinement) or released to the guardian.

 In some cases, juveniles are tried as adults